 The facility will offer larger gate areas and more seating, as well as 30 percent more concessions space than its existing facilities.
 A new Delta Sky Club will feature a Sky Deck with airfield views, locally inspired food options, artwork from emerging New York artists, and other unique amenities.

-The terminal will deliver direct access between the parking garage and the airport’s new Central Hall, improved roadways and drop-off/pick-up areas, as well as a curbside check-in bypass leading directly to the security checkpoint.
+The terminal will include improved roadways and drop-off/pick-up areas, as well as a curbside check-in bypass leading directly to the security checkpoint.
 The overall terminal design integrates sustainable technologies and improvements in energy efficiency.

-Delta today operates a major hub at LGA, with about 275 daily departures from Terminals C and D. The airline broke ground on construction of the new $4 billion terminal in August 2017; its lease agreement runs through 2050.
+The airline broke ground on construction of the new $4 billion terminal in August 2017, building on the $2 billion Delta has invested in New York over the past seven years; its lease agreement runs through 2050.

 The New LaGuardia Airport